nicoleblanchette/JS30-Deployed/README.md

 20. [Speech Recognition](https://nicoleblanchette.github.io/20-speech-recognition/) | *Text to speech!
 Say the phrase "Can you hear me?"*
   Note: Incompatible with Firefox and limited compatibility on Opera
   Note #2: Chrome is reccomended
+21. [Geolocation](https://nicoleblanchette.github.io/21-geolocation/) | *Simple compass.
+If the actual compass cannot be reached, it uses the device's position along the z axis to simulate a compass*

 ## Repository Links
 1. [Drum Kit](https://github.com/nicoleblanchette/01-drum-kit)